marco-willi/camera-trap-classifier/README.md

 ## Features
 1. Step-by-step instructions on how to train powerful models in the cloud ([AWS example](docs/Docker_GPU.md))
 2. Modelling of capture events with multiple images (store, process, and predict together)
-3. Multi-output modelling: model species, behaviors, and any other label at the same time (including tolerance of missing labels).
+3. Multi-output modelling: model species, behaviors, and any other label at the same time.
 4. A large variety of options: models, data augmentation, installation, data-prep, transfer-learning, and more.
 5. Tested approach: This code is currently in use and is being developed further.